rv0fficial/CSA-Server-Client-Configuration/proxy/Configuration_Guide.md

      http_access deny CONNECT !SSL_ports
      ```

-8. Restart Squid:
+9. Restart Squid:
    - After making changes to the configuration file, restart the Squid service to apply the changes:
      ```bash
      sudo systemctl restart squid
      ```

-9. Configure Fedora Clients:
+10. Configure Fedora Clients:
    - On the Fedora client machines, set the proxy settings to use the CentOS Squid proxy and specify the correct port (usually 3128).

-10. Import CA Certificate:
+11. Import CA Certificate:
    - To avoid SSL certificate warnings on client machines, import the self-signed CA certificate (`squidCA.pem`) generated
-     on the CentOS server into the browsers of Fedora clients.
+     on the CentOS server into the browsers of Fedora clients (Using SFTP (Secure File Transfer Protocol)).
    - The method to import the `squid.der` file into a browser depends on the type of browser.

 11. Handle Certificate Trust: